Access the vast job potential of the Hidden Job Market!

 It involves using people you know and people they perceive as a source for contacts and personal referral.

 In this, it is essential that you do not ask for a job on your initial approach to the business contact.

 Instead, ask for information and advice – this is often referred to as an informational interview.

 These are purely information-seeking approaches at that stage.

 The purpose of networking and asking for an informal interview is for you to find out more about:

-• The organisation that your contact works for and the sector it operates in - the culture, challenges, opportunities and major players
+• The organisation that your contact works for and the sector it operates in - the culture, challenges, opportunities and significant players

-• How your skills, experience and qualifications might fit within the organisation and sector concerned
+• How your skills, experience and qualifications might fit within the organisation and industry concerned

 • How people work together, and what the organisation’s senior leadership is like, in the specific business